-This grant opportunity is part of the above grant program which contributes to the Department of Industry, Science, Energy and Resource's (DISER) Outcome 2: Reduce Australia's greenhouse gas emissions, adapt to the impacts of climate change and contribute to the negotiation of an effective global solution to climate change, through developing and implementing a national response to climate change; and Outcome 4: Support the reliable, sustainable and secure operations of energy markets through improving Australia's energy efficiency, performance and productivity for the community.
-DISER works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above grant program which contributes to the Department of Industry, Science, Energy and Resource's Outcome 2: Reduce Australia's greenhouse gas emissions, adapt to the impacts of climate change and contribute to the negotiation of an effective global solution to climate change, through developing and implementing a national response to climate change; and Outcome 4: Support the reliable, sustainable and secure operations of energy markets through improving Australia's energy efficiency, performance and productivity for the community.
+The Department of Industry, Science, Energy and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.

-The grant opportunity opens We publish the grant guidelines on business.gov.au and GrantConnect. ✓ You complete and submit a grant application You complete the application form, addressing all the eligibility criteria in order for your application to be considered. ✓ We assess all grant applications <
+The grant opportunity opens

+We publish the grant guidelines on business.gov.au and GrantConnect.

+You complete and submit a grant application

+You complete the application form, addressing all the eligibility criteria in order for your application to be considered.

+We assess all grant applications